find your perfect LLM program

 Mooting competitions

-These competitions are excellent chances to practice your courtroom skills and to get some feedback about what you can improve on.
+These competitions are excellent opportunities to practice your courtroom skills and to get some feedback about what you can improve on.
 You are unlikely to be given helpful feedback so easily once you are working!

 Pro bono work